Congratulations, you are going to your first conference!

 - Bring a notebook and pencil

-- Pack water and snacks
+- Pack or buy from a grocery store water and snacks

 - Try and use cash, or a card you don't care if you need to cancel (a travel credit card that doesn't have lots of automatic things, and will be easy to monitor)

 - Consider turning off "tap" payment

 - Consider most people know you online, make your avatar or handle something you can wear if you wish to be recognized

 - Name badge - http://namebadgesinternational.com like mine (name, twitter handle, twitter avatar)